hexojs/hexo/source/docs/writing.md

 hexo new_page <title>
 ```

-New page will saved at `source/title/index.md` in the root directory with the following content.
+The new post will be saved at `source/name/index.md` with the following content.

 ``` plain
 ---